okandavut/tourism-microservices/README.md

 - Clone the projects
 - Download PostgreSQL and create ToursDb and HotelsDb (check appsettings.json for db and user informations.)
 - Open with Visual Studio or launch with <b>"dotnet run"</b>
-- Need to add reviewer to author before pr merge.
+- Add author to reviewer before PR merge.

 ## Contributors